Isotopes & Radiation Division

-The Isotopes and Radiation Division (IRD) is focused on fundamental and applied technology related to the production of isotopes, nuclear methods of analysis, and the measurement of radionuclides.
+The Isotopes and Radiation Division (IRD) is focused on fundamental and applied science related to the production of isotopes, nuclear methods of analysis, and the measurement of radionuclides.
 Specific areas of interest to IRD members include:

 - Production, characterization, and utilization of isotopes for medicine and industry,